Blender and Godot in Game Development with Simon Thommes - Software Engineering Daily

 Sponsors

-If you’re a developer wanting to innovate but are held back by bottlenecks and legacy code, MongoDB offers a solution.
-It’s a flexible, unified platform designed by developers for developers.
-MongoDB is ACID compliant, enterprise-ready, and equipped to launch AI applications quickly, making it a trusted choice for many Fortune 500 companies.
-Looking to innovate beyond rows and columns?
-Begin your journey at mongodb.com/build.
+If you’re a developer aiming to innovate but find yourself dealing with bottlenecks and legacy code, MongoDB might be your solution.
+It’s a flexible platform designed by developers for developers.
+MongoDB is ACID compliant, enterprise-ready, and provides the tools needed to deploy AI apps rapidly.
+Many Fortune 500 companies rely on MongoDB for their critical tasks.
+Ready to move beyond traditional databases?
+Start building at mongodb.com/build.

 You might also like